 A budget and IDP process plan was tabled to the municipal council 10 months before the start of the 2022/23 financial year as required by the Municipal Finance Management Act.
 The process plan sets out a road map with timeframes and tasks clearly set with responsible officials or institutions.
 The process plan in part of the IDP document and efforts have been made to ensure that these timelines are adhered to the latter.
+The process involves the consultation with the communities which was done during November and December 2021.
+These consultations inform the inputs into the IDP and the Budget.

-A draft budget has been tabled to council on 29 March 2022.
-Inputs will then be sought from all stakeholders within the communities and therefore community consultations will be carried out in April and May 2022.
-The final budget adoption will have to take into consideration these inputs.
+A draft budget was tabled to council on 29 March 2022.
+Inputs were then sought from all stakeholders within the communities and therefore community consultations were carried out in May 2022.
+The final budget adoption has taken into consideration these inputs.

-Other inputs will be received from the Provincial Treasury after having received the draft, and an engagement between the Provincial Treasury and the Municipality that will take place.
-A review document will be produced by the Provincial Treasury and concerns raised in this document and the engagement will, as far as possible, be taken into consideration in the final compilation.
+Other inputs were received from the Provincial Treasury after having received the draft, and an engagement between the Provincial Treasury and the Municipality took place.
+A review document was produced by the Provincial Treasury and concerns raised in this document and the engagement have been, as far as possible, taken into consideration in the final compilation.